avishekanand/anand-academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-Avishek Anand is an Associate Professor in the Web Information Systems (WIS) at the Software Technology (ST) department at Delft University of Technology (TU Delft).
-His research aims to develop intelligent and transparent machine learning approaches to help humans find relevant information.
-Specifically, he is interested in Explainable Information Retrieval.
-He holds a PhD in computer science from the Max Planck Insitute for Informatics, Saarbrücken.
-Previously, he was an Assistant professor in Information Retrieval in Lebniz University Hannover, Germany.
+Avishek Anand is an Associate Professor in the [Web Information Systems (WIS)](https://www.wis.ewi.tudelft.nl/) at the [Software Technology](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/software-technology) department at [Delft University of Technology](https://www.tudelft.nl/en/) (TU Delft).
+His research aims to develop *intelligent* and *transparent* machine learning approaches to help humans find relevant information.
+Specifically, he is interested in **Explainable Information Retrieval**.
+He holds a PhD in computer science from the [Max Planck Insitute for Informatics](https://www.mpi-inf.mpg.de/), Saarbrücken.
+Previously, he was an Assistant professor in Information Retrieval in [Lebniz University Hannover](https://www.uni-hannover.de/).
 His research is supported by Amazon research awards, Schufa Gmbh, BMBF, and EU Horizon 2020.
-He has been also a visiting scholar in Amazon Search since 2020.
+He is also a member of the [L3S Research Center](https://www.l3s.de/) and a visiting scholar in *Amazon Search*.